michaeljones/pantheon/git-internals/notes.md

 - Reverse engineered bitkeeper
 - Linus Torvalds create git

+## Checkout of Git to show history

+- Highlight README

 ## Not the best interface

 - Inconsisent
 - Poorly named
 - Confusing
+  - git rm <file>
+  - git remote rm <name>
+  - git branch -d
+  - git checkout <file>
+  - git checkout <branch>

 - Some recent attempts to improve it
+  - git switch

 - Originally designed as a tool kit to create version control systems rather than a version control system itself
+  - Plumbing vs Porcelian commands

-- Arguably largely popularised by Github's success
+// - Arguably largely popularised by Github's success
+//

-- Not great for binary data
+// - Not great for binary data
-- Not great for computer games & game assets
+// - Not great for computer games & game assets
-- Generally does a full repository clone - better to keep repositories manageable in size
+// - Generally does a full repository clone - better to keep repositories manageable in size
-- Significant work by big companies to make it scale for huge repositories but generally not used for mega-mono-repos
+// - Significant work by big companies to make it scale for huge repositories but generally not used
--
+//   for mega-mono-repos

 ## Internals